-If you have been more focused on buyer marketing, this is a good time to reach out to sellers as well.
 You may want to update your website copy and social media platforms to acknowledge the current market realities and how you are positioned to meet client challenges.
 In addition, you may want to market your expertise in a particular niche to make your messaging more targeted and effective.

 Focus on underserved markets

 If downtown areas in your market have taken a beating or multifamily condominium and co-op developments have seen a mass exodus, these may be exactly the areas you need to focus on.
 As frustrated buyers give up on finding homes in the suburbs, they may be looking for opportunities to purchase elsewhere.
 Rents in many areas are as high as some mortgages, making renters a potential source of leads if you educate them in the proper way.
 Also, as vaccines take effect, many areas that have been struggling may be in demand again.